Can Birds Drink Milk?

 • Give only as an occasional treat, not a daily drink.

-• Choose plain full-fat milk, not low-fat or flavored milks.
+• Choose plain full-fat milk, not low-fat or flavored milk.

-• Ensure milk is well chilled prior to serving.
+• Ensure milk is well chilled before serving.

 • Pour into a shallow dish, not a deep vessel birds may drown in.